 Intimacy is created when two souls manage to touch each other in a very unique way, going past the physical, connecting with the inner core of the other person.
 Of course this process can be uncomfortable, sometimes even painful, as it requires being able to lower our defenses in order for our partners to embrace all aspects of who we are or what we may consider our darkness…only then can a genuine loving relationship merge.
 Only then can we let go of our rigidity, giving way to show our partners all the treasures and wounds locked inside.

 Unlike our body, undressing our soul can be one of the hardest things to do; showing our partners the “raw” us will bring up fears and insecurities.
-Although is hard to take off our armour, doing so can be so rewarding.
+Although is hard to take off our armor, doing so can be so rewarding.
 Of course doing so is a process which does not happen overnight, but it’s the only way to have a real, deep, genuine, and sincere relationship.
-If you go around pretending to be someone you are not to your partner and others all you are doing is causing damage to yourself and to all your other relationships.
+If you go around pretending to be someone you are not to your partner and others, all you are doing is causing damage to yourself and to your other relationships.